 Dark Sky Week – April 13-20, 2026

-Amateur photographer Dave McCaskill will introduce you to the world of night sky photography.
+Amateur photographer Dave McCaskill introduced us to the world of night sky photography.
 Discover how cameras can reveal details often missed by the human eye.
-Learn how editing techniques can bring photos to life.
-The program also covers how to prepare for a night photo session and provides information about useful apps.
-Additionally, it offers tips for capturing the Moon, the Milky Way, star trails, and time-lapse videos.
-Whether you’re a beginner or just curious, this program will encourage you to step outside and try night photography for yourself.
+We learned how editing techniques can bring photos to life.
+The program also covered how to prepare for a night photo session and provided information about useful apps.
+Additionally, it offered tips for capturing the Moon, the Milky Way, star trails, and time-lapse videos.
+We were all encouraged to step outside and try night photography for ourselves.

-Learn about the effects of artificial light at night—and what we can do about it.
-Drop in anytime to explore exhibits.
-Talk with local experts about astronomy and night photography.
-Learn about nighttime plants and animals.
-Understand community lighting ordinances and discover ways to improve your outdoor lighting.
-Representatives from several organizations will be available.
-They include DarkSky Michigan, Shoreline Amateur Astronomical Association, Outdoor Discovery Center, and Haveman Electric.
-This free community event includes light refreshments.
-Stop by, learn something new, and help us restore the night sky.
+We learned about the effects of artificial light at night—and what we can do about it.
+We talked with local experts about astronomy and night photography.
+We learned about nighttime plants and animals, as well as community lighting ordinances.
+We also discovered ways to improve our outdoor lighting.
+Representatives from several organizations were available, including DarkSky Michigan, Shoreline Amateur Astronomical Association, Outdoor Discovery Center, and Haveman Electric.

 Radar Hill Hiking Club and the ODC Network Conservation Services Team invite you to explore nature after dark in a hike inspired by Leigh Ann Henion’s book, Night Magic.
 Experience the night’s unique sights and sounds.
 Learn how wildlife depends on natural darkness and how artificial light can disrupt those natural processes.